cxvoth/mesos-deploy/README.md

 	}

-To upgrade from a single controller node to multiple (3,7,etc):
+## To upgrade from a single controller node to multiple (3,7,etc)

-On the Controller:
+### On the Controller

-	ZooKeeper -> Update /var/lib/zookeeper/myid to be a unique integer for each node ZooKeeper -> Update /etc/zookeeper/conf/zoo.cfg to include a reference to each zookeeper node (using myid numbers) Mesos Master -> Update /etc/mesos/zk to include all Zookeeper servers (/mesos namespace) Mesos Master -> Update /etc/mesos-master/quorum from 1 to >50% of master servers (so for 3 servers, quorum is 2) Marathon -> Update /etc/marathon/conf/master to include all Zookeeper servers (same as /etc/mesos/zk) (this should not be required since /etc/marathon/conf/zk is used)
+	ZooKeeper -> Update /var/lib/zookeeper/myid to be a unique integer for each node

+	ZooKeeper -> Update /etc/zookeeper/conf/zoo.cfg to include a reference to each zookeeper node (using myid numbers)

+	Mesos Master -> Update /etc/mesos/zk to include all Zookeeper servers (/mesos namespace)

+	Mesos Master -> Update /etc/mesos-master/quorum from 1 to >50% of master servers (so for 3 servers, quorum is 2)

+	Marathon -> Update /etc/marathon/conf/master to include all Zookeeper servers (same as /etc/mesos/zk) (this should not be required since /etc/marathon/conf/zk is used)

-	Marathon -> Update /etc/marathon/conf/zk to include all Zookeeper servers (/marathon namespace) Mesos-DNS -> Update "zk" and "masters" keys in /etc/mesos-dns/config.json (masters should not be required since zk is used)
+	Marathon -> Update /etc/marathon/conf/zk to include all Zookeeper servers (/marathon namespace)

+	Mesos-DNS -> Update "zk" and "masters" keys in /etc/mesos-dns/config.json (masters should not be required since zk is used)

-On the Slave:
+### On the Slave

 	Mesos-Slave -> Update /etc/mesos/zk to include all Zookeeper servers (/mesos namespace)